Economic history of the United States: Banking crisis

 In 1929–33 the economy was destabilized by bank failures.
 The initial reasons were substantial losses in investment banking, followed by bank runs.
 Bank runs occurred when a large number of customers lost confidence in their deposits (which were not insured) and rushed to withdraw their deposits.
-Runs destabilized many banks to the point where they faced bankruptcy.
+Runs destabilized a number of banks to the point where they faced bankruptcy.
 Between 1929 and 1933 40% of all banks (9,490 out of 23,697 banks) went bankrupt.
 Much of the Great Depression's economic damage was caused directly by bank runs.

 Hoover had already considered a bank holiday to prevent further bank runs, but rejected the idea because he was afraid to trip a panic.
 Roosevelt acted as soon as he took office; he closed all the banks in the country and kept them all closed until he could pass new legislation.
 On March 9, Roosevelt sent to Congress the Emergency Banking Act, drafted in large part by Hoover's top advisors.
 The act was passed and signed into law the same day.
 It provided for a system of reopening sound banks under Treasury supervision, with federal loans available if needed.
 Three-quarters of the banks in the Federal Reserve System reopened within the next three days.
 Billions of dollars in hoarded currency and gold flowed back into them within a month, thus stabilizing the banking system.
 By the end of 1933, 4,004 small local banks were permanently closed and merged into larger banks.
 Their deposits totaled $3.6 billion; depositors lost a total of $540 million, and eventually received on average 85 cents on the dollar of their deposits; it is a common myth that they received nothing back.
 The Glass–Steagall Act limited commercial bank securities activities and affiliations between commercial banks and securities firms to regulate speculations.
 It also established the Federal Deposit Insurance Corporation (FDIC), which insured deposits for up to $250,000, ending the risk of runs on banks.